rpy2/rpy2/doc/generated_rst/dplyr.rst

 just like this is happening when using dplyr in R. This means that when writing ``mean(powertoweight)`` the R function ``mean()`` is used.

-Using an Python function is not too difficult though.
+Using a Python function is not too difficult though.
 We can just call Python back from R:

 .. code:: python